sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ## Challenge

-* In some systems, user implement the transform code separately for training and serving, it may bring the training/serving skew.
+* In some systems, users implement the transform code separately for both training and serving, it may bring the training/serving skew.
 Consistency between training and serving is the key point of data transform.
 Users write the transform code only once.
 And then the same logic can run in batch mode for training and in real time mode for serving.
-* The transform logic is incomplete at the time when user develops the pipeline.
-The statistical value on the entire dataset at runtime is necessary to make the transform logic concrete.
+* The transform logic is incomplete when users develop the pipeline.
+The statistical value calculated from the entire dataset at runtime is necessary to make the transform logic concrete.
+* Express the feature engineering operations with SQL extended statement.

 ## Related Work